wisemk79/DataDancer/doc/src/markdown/dateMethods/controlDate.md

 const date1 = new Date(2020, 0, 30); // 2020-01-29
 const date2 = new Date(2020, 0, 32); // 2020-01-31

-// if you want add 1 year to Date Object const rs = d.dateCompare(date1, date2);
+// date2 is latest date, so you can have value of true const rs = d.dateCompare(date1, date2);

 console.log(rs) // true